WaleedK2000/waleedk2000.github.io/_posts/2022-12-25-Ordering-From-Daraz.md

 ## The cons

 This keyboard feels soo good; however, it is pertinent to note that it is still a membrane keyboard.
 I feel like the title on the product page can be a little misleading.
 The RGB lights only have an on-off function and can be toggled using the scroll lock button.
 Moreover, the QR Codes on the box doesn't work.
 One of them leads you to a spam page.
-So I would suggest you do not scan them.
-The mouse pad is sub-par, so I would not use it.
+So I would suggest you aviod scaning them.
+The mouse pad is sub-par, so I would just get another one.

 ## Conclusion